matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 same `"application"` and the same application specific data.
 In the case of `"m.call"`, the same `"call_id"`.

-On retrieval, the event should not be rendered in the timeline.
+If it does support the event it should not be rendered in the timeline.
+(Call timeline elements are done using the `m.call.member` state events.)

-But if the notify conditions (listed below) apply, the client has to inform the user about the **call** with an appropriate user flow.
+But, if the notify conditions (listed below) apply, the client has to inform the user about the **call** with an appropriate user experience.
 For `notify_by == "ring"` some kind of sound is required (except if overwritten by another client specific setting), for `notify_by == "notification"` a visual indication is enough.